Vcredent/BrightEngine/README.md

 - `Visual Studio`

-    if you use `Visual Studio` IDE, i'm not sure if you can run the project directly after opening it, You might need to configure some environments or libraries. but in my machine i can directly after opening it and don't need configuration for anything.
+    if you use `Visual Studio` IDE, i'm not sure you can run the project directly after opening it, You might need to configure some environments or libraries.
+    Because `Visual Studio` is not my primary development IDE, But in my machine i can directly after opening it and don't need configuration.